Brother Sundance: Brother Sundance

-2017-2018: Honey
+2017–2018: Honey

 After roughly a year of writing and recording, Brother Sundance released his debut EP Honey on August 11, 2017, garnering generally favorable reviews from critics and music fans alike.

 In the first week of Honeys release, Brother Sundance was featured as Apple Music's New Artist of the Week in August 2017, gaining the album track 'Monsters' a spot on Apple's Alternative A-List playlist shortly after, featured alongside Muse, Imagine Dragons, Bishop Briggs and others.

 Following these achievements, tracks from Honey were featured on Elton John's The Rocket Hour on Beats 1 in promotion of a string of festival dates scheduled in support of the album.

 Following 'Blind's radio and streaming success, Brother Sundance was asked to perform in support of Biffy Clyro at Radio 104.5's 2017 Endless Summer Show in Philadelphia, Pennsylvania, followed by an appearance in support of Cage the Elephant and Weezer at Riptide Music Festival in Fort Lauderdale, Florida, before closing out 2017 supporting Joywave at KRAB 106.1's Christmas concert at The Fox Theater in Bakersfield, California.

-As of March 2018, Honeys lead single 'Blind' has received over 5,000,000 plays across streaming platforms, receiving critical acclaim and accolades from a wide range of publications including Huffington Post, Business Insider, PR Newswire and many more.
+As of March 2018, Honey's lead single 'Blind' has received over 5,000,000 plays across streaming platforms, receiving critical acclaim and accolades from a wide range of publications including Huffington Post, Business Insider, PR Newswire and many more.